-If you would like to take a course that is not listed on the pre-approved course list.
-You must receive approval before enrolling in the course.
-Be sure to review the course requirements in the CBEE Graduate Student Handbook before submitting the Pre-approval Request Form.
+Master’s students: If you would like to take a course that is not offered by the department (ENEN or ENCH courses) nor listed on the pre-approved course list, you must receive approval before enrolling in the course.
+Be sure to review the course requirements in the CBEE Graduate Student Handbook before submitting the Elective Approval Form.

 Once the Pre-approval Request Form is submitted, you can expect a response within 10 business days.
 If you have any questions, email firstname.lastname@example.org.